canonical/snapcraft/docs/build-and-publish-a-ros-snap-with-github-actions.rst

 We are all good to go now.
 The actions can be checked on the `Actions tab <https://github.com/Guillaumebeuzeboc/snapped_ros2_pkg/actions>`__ of the project.
 And the published snap can be seen on the `snapstore page <https://snapcraft.io/gbeuzeboc-snapped-ros2-pkg>`__.

-You can of course create a more complex release behaviour, making use of all the `channels <https://snapcraft.io/docs/channels>`__ features of the snapstore.
+You can of course create a more complex release behaviour, making use of all the :term:`channels` features of the snapstore.

 A Real world example
 --------------------